 Due to the sheer size of the Cathedral, and everything there is to see inside, teachers may like to focus their visit on a particular theme.
-Please take a look at our downloadable online trails and booklets for self-guiding schools under Distance Learning Resources and Resources for Teachers to help you decide on an area of focus.
+Please take a look at our downloadable online resources for schools in our Learning Library to help you decide on an area of focus.
 This will help students grasp the essence of their trip without feeling overwhelmed by the extraordinary wealth of information encountered during their visit.